-(Of course, she argued and said that the $30,000 in January was ‘not her income’ and was her ‘income for the rest of the year’.
-I don’t think she’d say that if she was trying to get a mortgage and had to prove how much money she could earn in one financial year, right?
-The cheek of some people.
-The question is, did she get paid $30,000?
-Did she get paid in January?
-Both answers are yes.
-Facts don’t lie.)
+Of course, she argued and said that the $30,000 in January was ‘not her income’ and was her ‘income for the rest of the year’.
+But would she have said the same thing if she were, say, applying for a mortgage, and trying to prove how much money she could earn in one financial year?

 Now to an exciting part of tax – IETC!

 Independent Earner Tax Credit is a tax credit for people earning between $24,000 to $48,000.
 If you are earning between $24,000 to $44,000, you get $10 per week – $520 a year.
 This abates if you earn between $44,000 to $48,000.

 People who are eligible for the IETC should be using an ME tax code; but if they have been using an M tax code all year, they get all of this back at the end of the financial year – hence why they think they are extremely lucky to get a free $520 every year when really, it’s their IETC!

 I remember helping one of my colleagues generate people’s IETCs once.
 I went to their financial years 31/03/2017 and 31/03/2018, made some adjustments.
 Bam! $1040 for them.
 “Sophia, you literally made money come out of nowhere!”
 I’ll be honest, it felt pretty awesome to send people large amounts of ‘free’ money on a daily basis.

 I’d like to sum up this blog post with a few made-up FAQs: